霸道总裁

 Domineering CEO / Overbearing President

 Picture a chiseled billionaire CEO who grabs your wrist in the rain, growls 'You belong to me,' and somehow that passes for romance.
-The 'Domineering CEO' is a wildly popular trope from Chinese web novels and idol dramas — a controlling, filthy-rich alpha male who melts for one ordinary girl.
+Emerging around 2013, the 'Domineering CEO' is a wildly popular trope from Chinese web novels and idol dramas — a controlling, filthy-rich alpha male who melts for one ordinary girl.
 The phrase got ironic mileage as Chinese netizens started using it to mock power-tripping bosses, absurd workplace demands, and anyone who confused arrogance with charisma.

 Cultural Context